Last updated on May 15th, 2020 at 02:46 pm.

-The other tax – as you might expect – is income tax.
+The other tax in Spain for residents – as you might expect – is income tax.
 Often, income tax is what makes most people feel most anxious and confused – as when it comes to income tax Spain has one of the more complex systems.
 In this article, we set your mind at ease and explain taxes in Spain, including Spanish income tax rates and bands.

 The majority of residents in Spain are required to complete a resident tax declaration annually, before the end of June.
 Payment of taxes in Spain is retrospective, so when you make your declaration, it will cover the previous year’s bill.
 However, not everyone has to make a resident tax declaration: